-Operating leases are included in own-use property.
-Payments for operating leases relate primarily to rental payments for offices and business premises of the Group.
+Operating lease payments are recognized as expenses.
+SCOR's operating leases relate primarily to rental payments for offices and business premises of the Group.
 They include extension options as well as restrictions regarding subleases.
 The main lease contracts are for the US and Zurich offices.